 - Know RFIC Design Topologies, Techniques

 - Design Amplifiers, Mixers and Bias Sources

-Course typically offered: Online in Fall.
+Course typically offered: Online, Fall quarter.

 Prerequisites: RF Principles and Applications (EE-40137) or familiarity with the electronics circuit analysis.

 Software: Free online simulators are used in this class.
 You may use the commerical RFIC design packages should you already have access to it.

 Next Steps: Upon completion of this course, consider taking RF Circuit Design, RF System Design for Wireless Communications, or courses in the RF Engineering Certificate

 More Information: Contact email@example.com to learn more about RF Engineering and course offerings.